-'Now, if there was perfection through the Levitical priesthood (for under it hath the people received the law), what further need that another priest should arise after the order of Melchisedek?... who hath been made, not after the law of a carnal commandment, but after the power of an endless life....
-For there is a disannulling of a foregoing commandment, because of its weakness and unprofitableness, for the law made nothing perfect.'-HEB. vii.
-11-19.

-'Gifts and sacrifices are offered, which cannot, as touching the conscience, make the worshipper perfect.'-Heb. ix.
-9.

-'For the law, having a shadow of the good things to come, can never make perfect them that draw nigh.'- HER. x.
-1.

-'That apart from us they should not be made perfect.'
-HEB. xi.
-40.
+"Now, if there was perfection through the Levitical priesthood (for under it the people had received the law), what further need that another priest should arise after the order of Melchisedek? . . . who has been made, not after the law of a carnal commandment, but after the power of an endless life For there is a disannulling of a former commandment, because of its weakness and unprofitableness, for the law made nothing perfect."
+Heb.
+7: 11-19.
+Gifts and sacrifices are offered, which cannot, as touching the conscience, make the worshiper perfect."
+Heb.
+9: 9.
+"For the law, having a shadow of the good things to come, can never make perfect them that draw nigh."
+Heb.
+10: 1.
+"That apart from us they should not be made perfect."
+Heb.
+11: 40.

-OF the Epistles of the New Testament there is none in which the word Perfect is used so often as that to the Hebrews.
+Of the Epistles of the New Testament there is none in which the word "Perfect" is used so often as that to the Hebrews.
 There is none that will help us more to see what Christian perfection is, and the way to its attainment.
 The word is used thrice of our Lord Jesus, and His being made perfect Himself.
 Twice of our subjective perfection.
-Five times of the perfection of which the law was the shadow, but which could not be till Jesus came.
+Five times of the perfection of which the law was the shadow, but which could not be until Jesus came.
 Thrice of Christ's work in perfecting us.
 And once of the work of God in perfecting us.
 These five thoughts will each give us a subject of meditation.
 Of the first two we have spoken already.

 A careful perusal of the verses placed above, will show that the writer thought it of great importance to make it clear that the law could perfect no person or thing.
 It was all the more of consequence to press this, both because of the close connection in which the law stood to the true perfection, as its promise and preparation, and of the natural tendency of the human heart to seek perfection by the law.
 It was not only the Hebrews who greatly needed this teaching: among Christians in our days the greatest hindrance in accepting the perfection the gospel asks and offers, is that they make the law its standard, and then our impotence to fulfil the law, the excuse for not attaining, for not even seeking it.
-They have never understood that the law is but a preparation for something better; and that when that which is perfect is come, that which is in part is done away.21
+They have never understood that the law is but a preparation for something better; and that when that which is perfect is come, that which is in part is done away.